maybexp/MailSearchTool-Exam/README.md

-# Email Search Tool - Exam project
+# Email search tool - Exam project
 **Grade:** A (12 on the Danish grading scale).

 A simple tool for searching email addresses in a `.txt` file.